vansh101hz-blip/feriko/README.md

 - RTL8812AE
 - RTL8814AE

-*Note: USB and SDIO variants are currently unsupported.*
+*Note: USB and SDIO variants are unsupported, and are not planned to be supported.*

 ## Features

 - Native scanning of 2.4GHz and 5GHz bands.
-- Connection to Open and WPA2 (CCMP/PSK) networks.
+- Connection to Open and WPA/WPA2 (incl. mixed modes) (CCMP/PSK/TKIP/AES/TKIP+AES) networks.
-- Full 802.11n / 802.11ac hardware rate configuration using a `mac80211` compatibility shim.
-- Custom `rtw88ctl` command-line utility to control the driver.
+- Custom `rtw88ctl` command-line utility to control the driver, with possibility to use [Starskiff](https://github.com/thegwchr/Starskiff) as GUI alternative

 ## Build Instructions

-To build Feixiao from source, you will need the rtw88 driver from Linux kernel source,Xcode Command Line Tools and the macOS Kernel SDK.
+To build Feixiao from source, you will need the rtw88 driver from Linux kernel source, Xcode Command Line Tools and the macOS Kernel SDK.

 ```sh
 # Clone the repository